For the complete documentation index, see llms.txt.

 Why It Matters

-The significance of partisan sorting lies in its impact on political polarization and democratic functioning.
+The significance of partisan sorting lies in its impact on Political Polarization and democratic functioning.
 When citizens' beliefs and party affiliations line up neatly, political parties become more ideologically distinct, making compromise more difficult.
 This can lead to increased political gridlock and social divisions.
 Understanding partisan sorting helps explain why political debates often feel more polarized and why bipartisan cooperation can be challenging.

 Partisan Sorting vs. Political Polarization